Pickle the Sourpuss Reindeer

 While Rudolph’s nose blinked red, red, red.

-The North Pole is a rugged place at best,
+The North Pole is a difficult place at best,

 Santa was giving Pickle a difficult test.